 Crucially it will also give all bereaved families the opportunity to ask questions or raise concerns about the care of a loved one.

 The RCPath has trained over 1500 medical examiners and medical examiner officers and expects to train many more over the coming months.

 March 2016 - the government's consultation on the introduction of medical examiners opened.
 The College encouraged members to respond and published a pamphlet, Medical examiners, explaining the background of the policy to help respondents.

-The benefits of medical examiners will be far-reaching and touch the work of numerous agencies.
-With this in mind we arranged a roundtable in June 2016 with leading representatives of patient groups, charities, local and central government, the coronial and health services to discuss the issues, particularly in relation to the practicalities of implementation.
+June 2016 – the College arranged a roundtable with leading representatives of patient groups, charities, local and central government, and the coronial and health services invited to discuss the issues, particularly in relation to the practicalities of implementation.

 October 2017 - Lord O’Shaughnessy, Parliamentary Under Secretary of State for Health, announced that a national system of medical examiners would be introduced from April 2019.